bartwiharto/Week-1/homework2_answers.md

     3. git checkout --target
     4. To differentiate between something that we are trying to change back from something that we are trying to commit.
     5. In case if we make a big mistake after we commit and we lost track on what and where we made the mistake.

+    1. git branch
+    2. git checkout <name of branch>
+    3. In case the developer wants to create a separate copy of their code that they want to commit.
+Or if there are more than 1 developer that is working on the project